-The Council’s Delta Science Program develops unbiased, relevant scientific information to strengthen science and policy connections across the Delta, Suisun Marsh, and the San Francisco Bay.
-The Delta Science Program also works to integrate resources across state and federal agencies and to communicate timely information to decision-makers, resource managers, stakeholders, the broader scientific community, and to the public.
+The Council’s Delta Science Program develops unbiased and relevant scientific information to strengthen science and policy connections across the Delta, Suisun Marsh, and the San Francisco Bay.
+The Delta Science Program also works to integrate resources across state and federal agencies and to communicate timely information to decision-makers, resource managers, stakeholders, the broader scientific community, and the public.

 The ten members of the Delta Independent Science Board (Delta ISB), which report to the Council, provide oversight of the scientific research, monitoring, and assessment programs that support the adaptive management of the Delta.
 By law, all Delta scientific research, monitoring, and assessment programs must be reviewed at least once every four years.
 To date, the Delta ISB has completed six programmatic reviews on ecosystem restoration, fish and flows, adaptive management, Delta levees, Delta as a place, and water quality to help inform Council initiatives.